 The Relationship Between the Spine and Fibromyalgia

 There is a particular part of the spine that has a tendency to misalign and also has a relationship with both spine problems and central nervous processing issues.
 That is the upper cervical spine.
 A misalignment in these bones that help the head to move around easily can result in brainstem malfunctions as well as altered blood flow to the brain.
-These conditions can cause pain responses to be affected.
+These conditions can affect pain responses.

 In one case study performed on a 31-year-old woman, upper cervical care was able to help restore proper blood and cerebrospinal fluid flow.
 Following this intervention, the woman immediately had greater mobility.
-Muscle spasms were reduced over time, and pain levels dropped to the point that she could resume an exercise routine and lose weight that she had put on during the previous two years as a result of pain leading to a sedentary lifestyle.
+Muscle spasms became fewer, and pain levels dropped to the point that she could resume an exercise routine and lose weight that she had put on during the previous two years as a result of pain leading to a sedentary lifestyle.

 Upper cervical chiropractors have had much success in helping fibromyalgia patients.
 If you are suffering from fibromyalgia, especially if you have suffered a head or neck injury at some point in the past, contact a practitioner near you to learn more.